alces-flight/charge-client/docs/api_routes.md

 A error message for why a request failed.
 It MUST be `null` for all `20x` exit codes.
 It SHOULD contain a string for all `40x` exit codes.

+BUG NOTICE: The `error` key maybe set even if the response is `200 OK` and this may change without notice.
+The presence of an error message indicates a client error has occurred.

 Type: String/ null

 #### Interpreting `computeUnitBalance` and `creditsWereRequired`